nykh/EPL/note/lect12.md

 ## Project 2

-`vsipl`/ `BLAS` Some linear algebra library.
+`vsipl` and `BLAS` are some examples of linear algebra libraries.
 The project two is going to be about implementing efficient vectors that support these libraries.

 for example, in `BLAS`  there is a function called `saxpy` that does thing like this: